 Manawatū–Whanganui Regional Skills Leadership Group

-The Manawatū-Whanganui Regional Skills Leadership Group has been established to identify and support better ways of meeting future skills and workforce needs in the region.
+The Manawatū-Whanganui Regional Skills Leadership Group identifies and supports better ways of meeting future skills and workforce needs in the region.

-They are part of a joined-up approach to labour market planning which will see our workforce, education and immigration systems working together to better meet the differing skills needs across the country.
-The group will provide independent advice which employers and government agencies can act on.
+RSLGs are part of a joined-up approach to labour market planning that sees our workforce, education and immigration systems working together to better meet the differing skills needs across the country.
+Find out more about the RSLG kaupapa:

 Local insights reports